united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## What's next?

-  Once you have downloaded the Management Console, you can continue with the [next page](/docs/getstarted/managingthesystem) of this tutorial to install the Management Console and a local United Manufacturing Hub instance, and learn how to access the microservices.
+  Once you installed UMH, you can continue with the [next page](/docs/getstarted/managingthesystem) to learn how to manage the system, for example, access to the microservices.